 Storm water management basins (SWM) are included in the HMP because of their obvious potential to provide functional ecological services to resident wildlife at the Site.
 The design of these storage features includes maintenance of a wet pool that will hold water under most climatic conditions.
 Design features also include an attenuation basin that will experience periodic inundation by accumulated runoff.
 SWM wet pools and attenuation basins require seeding and/or planting with aquatic and facultative vegetation because of their potential to become colonized by various invasive plant species and subsequently contribute to the spread of invasives over a broader area on the Site.
-SWMs will be vegetated with plants selected from the wetland shelf and erosion control/restoration planting palette (Palettes include Aquatic Bench, PO [Littoral Shelf Group] and P1 [Shoreline Group], see Appendix B).
-SWM locations are still approximate pending completion of the final SWMPP and modifications to the placement of these structures are expected to occur during finalization of the Master Development Plan (MDP) for the site.
+SWMs will be vegetated with plants selected from the wetland shelf and erosion control/restoration planting palette (Palettes include Aquatic Bench, PO [Littoral Shelf Group] and P1 [Shoreline Group]-P5, see Appendix B).
+SWM locations are still approximate pending completion of the final SWMPP and modifications to the placement of these structures are expected to occur during finalization of the mMaster Development Plan (MDP) for the site.
 These modifications will be made to insure an adequate level of protection is provided to onsite surface waters and wetlands in the unlikely event of stormwater overflow from these structures.
+Although not illustrated on the BMP maps provided in Appendix C to this report, SWM 1 has already been targeted for removal to a new location further distant from the Amenia/Cascade Brook floodplain.
+For this reason, maximum water quality buffer limits are not identified for SWM 3 in the current plan (Map ENV 4, Appendix C).
+The new location for SWM 1 is expected to provide for a minimum of 30 feet of water quality buffer around the entire perimeter of this SWM.
 Modifications to the placement of SWMs and subsequent adjustments to the BMP will be incorporated into the MDP during the special permit process.

 Select SWMs at the Site will be included in an effort to enhance on-site habitat for resident turtles and snakes.
 SWMs to be located in close proximity to existing water impoundments where healthy turtle and snake populations are known to be present will include a modified design along the southern- and western-oriented facings of the berms.
 Modifications will include a top layer of sandy soil up to 18 inches deep in an effort to provide nesting habitat for turtles and ground nesting snakes.
-At this time, SWMs #1 and 2 and AQ 9 (see Maps ENV-5 and ENV-6, Appendix C) have been identified as likely candidates for these enhancements based on their proximity to Ponds A7 and Wetland AM-15.
+At this time, SWMs #8, 9, and 101 and 2 and AQ 9 (see Maps ENV-5 and ENV-6, Appendix C) have been identified as likely candidates for these enhancements based on their proximity to Ponds A7 and Wetland AM-15.
 A second enhancement feature will be added to provide basking and foraging habitat for resident snakes.
 This feature will include the placement of large cobble and/or stone along the lower margins of southern- and western-facing berms.
 Seed yielding grasses and forbs selected from the P1 planting palette will be established above these cobble/rock abutments to attract the insect, bird and small mammal prey favored by snakes.
-At this time SWM 1 and 2 (Maps ENV-5 and ENV-6, Appendix C) has been identified as a candidate for these enhancements.
+At this time SWM 11-1 and 2 (Maps ENV-5 and ENV-6, Appendix C) has been identified as a candidate for these enhancements.